jart/blink/README.md

 Blink currently doesn't unlock robust mutexes on process death.

-### Fork

-Blink resets and disables JIT in child processes created by fork(), if running on Cygwin.
-Other platforms are not impacted.

 ### Signal Handling

 Blink uses `SIGSYS` to deliver signals internally.
 This signal is